camoo/wp-camoo-sms/README.md

 * Support Wordpress Hooks.
 * Support WP REST API
 * Import/Export Subscribers.
+* Support GPG encyption to ensure an end  to end encryption between your server and ours.

 # Internationalization
 WP SMS has been translated in to many languages, for the current list and contributors, please visit the [translate page](https://translate.wordpress.org/projects/wp-plugins/wp-sms).